Time Takes Time: Release

 Starr announced the album, the lead single, "Weight of the World", and an All-Starr tour, on 28 February 1992.
 On 2 April, Starr held a press conference restating the information in addition to tour dates at Radio City Music Hall in New York.
 In the days following 3 April, Starr made television appearances and appeared on radio broadcasts to promote the album and tour.
 On the same day, promotional copies of "Weight of the World" were sent to radio stations in the US.
 Filming for a music video for "Weight of the World" began on 16 May, and finished the day after.
 CNN broadcast a behind-the-scenes report on making the video on 18 May.
 Starr and his All-Starr band appeared on the TV show Arsenio, with a performance to promote the single.
 The single "Weight of the World" was released on 28 April in the US, and on 18 May in the UK.

 Time Takes Time was released in the US on 22 May, and in the UK on 29 June, by Private Music.
 Starr commented that he had not 'been this happy with an album since Ringo in 1973.
 It's time I stretched.'
 However, the album failed to chart.
 While a planned single release on 3 July in the US of "Don't Go Where the Road Don't Go", backed with "Everyone Wins", was shelved, a CD edition of the single managed to get released in Germany on 21 September.
 The 7" vinyl edition of the single was also released in Germany and had "Don't Know a Thing About Love" as the B-side, released on the same day.
 Starr again appeared on Arsenio on 21 October, being interviewed and then performing "Don't Go Where the Road Don't Go" and "Act Naturally".
 Times Takes Time was released on vinyl only in Mexico, Brazil, Spain and Germany.
 Despite an All-Starr tour in 1992 to promote the album, Time Takes Time would be Starr's only release with Private Music before he was dropped from their roster.

 Reception

 The album received mixed reviews upon release, although one critic considered Time Takes Time to be Starr's best album since 1973's Ringo: Rolling Stone magazine wrote, "The drummer's most consistent, wide-awake album since Ringo, from 1973".

-The release failed to chart in either the UK or USA.
-Lead single "Weight of the World" managed to reach No. 74 in the UK charts.
+The release failed to chart in either the UK or US.
+Lead single "Weight of the World" managed to reach No. 74 on the UK Singles chart, and it also reached top 40 positions on the singles charts for Sweden and Switzerland.
+In addition, "Weight of the World" ultimately became Starr's only single to appear on the US Mainstream Rock Airplay chart, peaking at No. 43 in June 1992.